vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 557, 7010 ( list of words that the ocean). stand for numerals from one Moni: (in the Bgveda) Manis to 49 ).

-called Vātaraśana were said Mabūrtamārtanda of Nārāyana to have been befriended by
+called Vātaraśana were said Mabūrtamārtaṇḍa of Nārāyana to have been befriended by

 557, 614, 616, 622, 6660 ; sub- Indra 1386.